Waeringopteridae: Description

 Although waeringopterid fossils remain rare and in most cases fragmentary and very little concrete information on the group can confidently be established due to the poor fossil record, the waeringopterid eurypterids are joined by a handful of known features shared by all genera within the group.

 Like all other chelicerates, and other arthropods in general, waeringopterid eurypterids possessed segmented bodies and jointed appendages (limbs) covered in a cuticle composed of proteins and chitin.
 The chelicerate body is divided into two tagmata (sections); the frontal prosoma (head) and posterior opisthosoma (abdomen).
 In the waeringopterids, the fifth pair of appendages were spiniferous.
 The telson (the posteriormost segment of the body) was xiphous (long and pointed).
 The eyes of waeringopterid eurypterids were located close to the marginal rim of the carapace (the "head" plate).

 The waeringopterids were almost all small eurypterids.
+Eysyslopterus patteni measured merely 8 cm in length.
 Waeringopterus cumberlandicus reached 15 cm in length, while Grossopterus overathi reached 30 cm.
 Orcanopterus manitoulinensis reached 60 cm in length.
 Though this is relatively long in comparison to modern arthropods, other members of Diploperculata, such as the pterygotids or the carcinosomatids, reached much larger sizes, surpassing two meters.

 Classification

-The Waeringopteridae is the only family within the superfamily Waeringopteroidea and contains the genera Grossopterus, Orcanopterus and Waeringopterus.
+The Waeringopteridae is the only family within the superfamily Waeringopteroidea and contains the genera Eysyslopterus, Grossopterus, Orcanopterus and Waeringopterus.
 The cladogram below presents the inferred phylogenetic positions of most of the genera included in the three most derived superfamilies of the Eurypterina suborder of eurypterids (Adelophthalmoidea, Pterygotioidea and the waeringopteroids), as inferred by O. Erik Tetlie and Markus Poschmann in 2008, based on the results of a 2008 analysis specifically pertaining to the Adelophthalmoidea and a preceding 2004 analysis.
+This analysis recovered Eysyslopterus as an adelophthalmoid.

 "Waeringopteridae" and the superfamily that includes it, "Waeringopteroidea" (named after eurypterid researcher Erik N. Kjellesvig-Waering), were not formally published clades until 2025.
-The names originally derived from a 2004 thesis by O. Erik Tetlie and weew as such not actually technically valid names until a later paper formalised them.
+The names originally derived from a 2004 thesis by O. Erik Tetlie and were as such not actually technically valid names until a later paper formalised them.
 Nevertheless, as phylogenetic analyses confirmed the grouping as monophyletic and the names supply an easy way to refer to the group, they remained routinely used within studies centered around eurypterid taxonomy.
 In these studies, the names are usually within quotation marks and/or are noted to not be properly valid names that derive from a thesis.
 The group was also sometimes referred to as the "waeringopteroid clade" rather than as the "Waeringopteroidea" within studies to differentiate it from the properly described superfamilies, before the formal publication of Waeringopteroidea.
+In addition to Grossopterus, Orcanopterus, and Waeringopterus, Lamsdell also recovered Eysyslopterus as inside Waeringopteridae: